maylovesart/AI-for-Media-Exam/README.md

 **Ethical Considerations**
 The project addresses important ethical questions regarding consent, artistic integrity, potential misuse of AI-generated images, and the importance of diverse datasets in AI training.

+**In this repo you will find:**

+- Three iterations of my experimentation codes
+- Images that I gathered to train the model on